pavitbhutani/PowerShell-Scripts/README.md

 # PowerCLI-Scripts
-A collection of PowerCLI scripts.
+A collection of PowerShell scripts.